gabriel-ruiz/gabriel-ruiz.github.io/index.md

 <h1 style="color: #5e9ca0; text-align: center; rotate: 90;"><span style="color: #2b2301;"><img src="./Firefly 20240207001300.png" alt="Picture" border="3" width="150" height="241"></span></h1>

-I am currently a machine learning engineer at Adobe in San Jose, CA. Lately, I have been working on understanding the added value of genAI advancements, especially foundation LLMs and visual language models, whether relative to each other or vs. traditional workflows.
+I am currently a senior applied scientist at Adobe in San Jose, CA.

+Lately, I have been working on understanding the added value of genAI advancements, especially foundation LLMs and visual language models, whether relative to each other or vs. traditional workflows, especially for image quality assessments and editing.

 My areas of interest include causal inference, causal discovery, and generally the intersection of machine learning and statistics.